WoyramA/MechaCar_Statistical_Analysis/README.md

 ## 2. Visualizations for Trip Analysis
 The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
-In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
-Using knowledge of R, a summary statistics table is shown below:
+The dataset comprises the weight capacities of multiple suspension coils  tested to determine if the manufacturing process is consistent across production lots.
+Using knowledge of R, a summary statistics is done and the table is showing the following below:
+### (i) The suspension coil’s PSI continuous variable across all manufacturing lots.

+### (ii) The following PSI metrics for each lot: mean, median, variance, and standard deviation.

 ### Total Summary Dataframe
 ![image](https://user-images.githubusercontent.com/114967995/231612686-80ae8fac-571c-411c-83e1-1be8d1197900.png)

-### (i) The suspension coil’s PSI continuous variable across all manufacturing lots.

-### (ii) The following PSI metrics for each lot: mean, median, variance, and standard deviation.